-The cobbled stage the 2014 Tour turned out to be a war of attrition because of the rainy conditions.
-Lars Boom powered to victory on the bone-joltingly ans slippery farm cobbles, while Vincenzo Nibali was by far the bast GC-rider on the pavé.
+The cobbled stage in the 2014 Tour turned out to be a war of attrition because of the rainy conditions.
+Lars Boom powered to victory on the bone-joltingly and slippery farm cobbles, while Vincenzo Nibali was by far the best GC-rider on the pavé.
 In 2015 it was and uneventful race.
 The roads were dry and Tony Martin – not exactly a cobbles specialist – launched a late attack to solo to the win.
 The main group, with all GC-contenders, crossed the line a few seconds after Der Panzerwagen.

 Peter Sagan is Paris-Roubaix’ title holder.
 In recent years, Greg Van Avermaet (2016), Mathew Hayman (2015), John Degenkolb (2014) and Niki Terpstra (2013) won the Hell of the North.

 Favourites 9th stage 2018 Tour de France

 *** Niki Terpstra, Peter Sagan, Greg Van Avermaet, Sep Vanmarcke

 ** Jasper Stuyven, Edvald Boasson Hagen, Alexander Kristoff, John Degenkolb

 * Oliver Naesen, Søren Kragh Andersen, Arnaud Démare, Michael Valgren Andersen

 Tour de France 2018 stage 9: Route maps, height profiles, and more